-Huawei Showcases 5G-A Development And Value Of Scenario-Based AI
+Huawei Showcases 5G-A Development and Value of Scenario-based AI

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) During MWC Shanghai 2025, Huawei showcased new developments in 5G Advanced (5G-A) experience monetization and scenario-based services powered by AI agents.
-The company's exhibition at this year's event was titled“Accelerating the Intelligent World” as it intended to meet with global carriers, industry partners, and opinion leaders to discuss new paths for carrier development that focus on creating value using AI.
+(MENAFN- bursonglobal) Manama, Bahrain, June 23, 2025: During MWC Shanghai 2025, Huawei showcased new developments in 5G Advanced (5G-A) experience monetization and scenario-based services powered by AI agents.
+The company's exhibition at this year's event was titled "Accelerating the Intelligent World" as it intended to meet with global carriers, industry partners, and opinion leaders to discuss new paths for carrier development that focus on creating value using AI.

 Huawei's showcase focused on their latest innovations in three areas: